2/26/2025

 Moderator

 Thank you very much.
-If you look a little bit in the report you released, you can suspect that capital creation is a priority during the first half of 2025.
-Can you give an update on how this work continues and perhaps what type of investor or what type of financing you are thinking of?
+If we take a look at the report that you released, we can suspect that capital acquisition is a priority during the first half of 2025.
+Can you give an update on how this work is progressing and perhaps what type of investors or what type of financing you are thinking of there?

 speaker